rails/rails/guides/source/6_0_release_notes.md

     ([Pull Request](https://github.com/rails/rails/pull/35631))

-*   Add `rails db:seed:replant` that truncates tables of each database for ther current environment and loads the seeds.
+*   Add `rails db:seed:replant` that truncates tables of each database for the current environment and loads the seeds.
     ([Pull Request](https://github.com/rails/rails/pull/34779))

 *   Add `reselect` method, which is a short-hand for `unscope(:select).select(fields)`.